Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model: Theory

-What is the meaning of this criterion? equation \ref{eq:alpha_beta_relation} ensures that the probability that the reduction factor is smaller than a chosen $\alpha$ is larger than the optimized $\beta$.
+What is the meaning of this criterion? equation \ref{eq:Fundamental_eqaution} ensures that the probability that the reduction factor is smaller than a chosen $\alpha$ is larger than the optimized value.
 For the rest of the paper, we shall use $\alpha=0.2$, meaning that the reduction of degenerate space is at least by factor 5.
 As we shall see later, in many cases the probability for such a reduction will be larger than 0.6.

-So far, two types of operations have been mentioned – the reduction of degeneracy by measurement and a proposition for a new detector’s position.
-These operations can be combined into an iterative procedure, where in every cycle, the degeneracy of the previous step is used to deploy the new detector.
+Equation (\ref{eq:Fundamental_eqaution}) can be used iteratively, where in every cycle the the degeneracy of the previous step is used to deploy the new detector.
 A schematic description for such algorithm is: